 Feb.
 26, 8:30 p.m.
 Burton Student Center Westover Room

 Night at the Apollo Talent Contest

-Lynchburg College Black Student Association is bringing together various talented individuals to see if they can get the approval of the crowd!
+University of Lynchburg Black Student Association is bringing together various talented individuals to see if they can get the approval of the crowd!
 If you would like to show off your talent at this event and compete for great prizes contact .